-Nationally at key stage 2, pupils not meeting the expected standard in reading, writing and maths have an overall absence rate of 4.7%, compared to 3.5% among those meeting the expected standard.
+Nationally at key stage 2, pupils not meeting the expected standard in reading, writing and maths have a greater absence rate, compared to those meeting the expected standard.

 For the most vulnerable pupils, regular attendance is also an important protective factor and is key for their social, emotional and academic success at GJS.